JohnsonLabJanelia/laserCalib/README.md

 6. Run the `organizeCalibData.py` script.
 Edit the script as necessary to save out your calibration parameters.

 ## Example of a suitable input image
-In the image below, the green laser pointer point is the brightest and largest green object.
-This is what you want.
+This is a suitable image.
+The green laser pointer is the brightest and largest green spot in the image.
+Good job.
 ![suitable_input_image](README_images/suitable_input_image.png)